jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.59 (2023/04/29) =
+* Add: Logs the real issue when rejecting a query.
+* Fix: Spinners wasn't working for Messages theme.
+* Fix: The AI Wands were not using the language set in the current post.
+* Update: Light enhancements to the Messages theme.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.58 (2023/04/28) =
 * Fix: The input fields were not always focuses in the best way, should be much better now!
 * Add: The Speech Recognition of the Web Speech API, just for fun (it's fast and free).
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.6.57 (2023/04/27) =
 * Update: The chatbot and its shortcode are much more powerful in the way they manage their settings and parameters.
 If you are still using the old shortcode, switch to the new one.
 Make sure to test all your chatbots, there are major changes, and let me know if there are issues.